-For formal occasions, I love the look of a table runner with placemats.
+Although I have no proof, I feel certain that somewhere in my past there is an ancestor of regal bearing.
+Perhaps a Baltic princess or a brooding prince from the moors of Scotland.
+I have a deep affection for well-appointed luxury.
+For a formal occasion, I love the look of a table runner with place mats.
 The rich dark wood of the dining table sets off the fabric, and the individual linens act like beautiful little frames for the china and silver.
-Our very elegant table runner in a sparkling platinum damask with rich mahogany accents is certainly fit for a king or a queen or... your own royal family.
-This project was chosen to be part of our Beautiful Binding week because it shows you how to create a flush, turned corner – a wonderful technique for all kinds of square and rectangle table linens.
-Plus, we show you how to expertly tuck in a tassel.
+This very elegant table runner in a sparkling platinum damask with rich mahogany accents is certainly fit for a king or a queen or... for your own royal family this holiday season.